Veterinarian

 What direction did you take to get to this career?
 Who helped you along the way?
 What actions did you take to get to your career you have now?
 When did you start preparing for this career?
 How did you get started?
 Why do you work in this field?

-Asked by Samantha about 6 years ago
+Asked by Samantha over 6 years ago

 Let me answer this with bullet points....
 Direction--Biology major in undergraduate with a BS degree, then a MS in Ethology (not required for vet school, but I had a minor digression in my path), then a DVM Help--My main help was the vet I grew up working for, Dr. John Strasser.
 He was an incredible mentor and I still use things he taught me.
 Obviously my parents helped support me.
 And there were many professors in school who gave me great advice and direction.
 Actions--Working for a vet before school, finding a good job, spending time consciously working on medical/surgical skills, taking management classes.When--When I was 9!
 And then it really started when I was 14 and worked for a vet.
 How--Careful interviewing and picking of my first job.Why--I enjoy medicine, science, and animals.